mcasto/sleepy/README.md

 I use a Mac (running Catalina).
 When my wife and I are in a hotel room, I inevitably have my computer set up on the desk in the room and am working on something when she goes to bed.

 She's hypersensitive to light in the room when she's going to sleep.
-I wrote this tiny command-line app so I can easily dim my screen's brightness and mute the volume (so I don't accidentally start a sound that will wake her).
+If I manually reduce the brightness, I have to remember to turn it back up in the morning, but if I'm still groggy from waking, I often forget.
+To make this process easier, I wrote this little command-line app that dims my screen (and mutes my volume) for a pre-set time.

 # Installation
 `npm -i g mcasto/sleepy`